How to Come Up With a Book Title That Sells

 Would a Swedish thriller called Men Who Hate Women be nearly as successful The Girl with the Dragon Tattoo?
 Men Who Hate Women is the direct translation of that first blow-out book in Steig Larsson's Millennium trilogy — The Girl With the Dragon Tattoo was so named to be more appealing to the United States and other English-language markets.

 So how do book publishing pros go about naming books?
 First, let's look at what makes a "selling" book title.

 Creating a book title is part art, part science, part knowing the marketplace.

+If you're being published by a major trade publishing house, there are many people in many different departments who will weigh in on the consumer appeal and effectiveness of your book's title.
 Even book buyers at the major booksellers have a say in the title of some books.